"Live Simply so others can Simply Live"

 MEET OUR STAFF

-I was born and raised in the valley but currently live in Lynchburg with my husband and son, Peyton.
-Our goal is to move back to the area in the next couple of years to be closer to family.
+I was born and raised in the valley and recently moved back with my husband and son to be closer to family.
 I graduated from Liberty University in 2016 with my bachelor's in Exercise Science.
-I am currently the Manager and Head Personal Trainer for a local fitness gym.
-My passion for fitness came from my college cheerleading career, but my passion for missions came from my mother whom I grew up watching serve others around the world.
-My first international missions trip was to Guatemala in 2013 and ever since, my heart has been on fire for missions.
+I was the Manager and Head Personal Trainer for a local fitness gym in Lynchburg for 6 years.
+My passion for fitness came from my college cheerleading career, but my passion for missions came from my mother, whom I grew up watching serve others around the world.
+I felt a clear call from the Lord to do missions full-time, so I gave up my career and am now working alongside Heidi, my mother.
+My first international mission trip was to Guatemala in 2013 and ever since, my heart has been on fire for missions.
 I spent a summer in Guatemala in 2014 and have been traveling around the world multiple times a year since.
 It has been a goal for my little family to learn how to live simply so that others can simply live.
 God has blessed us through the years and we are so grateful to be able to bless others!

 My husband Steve and I have been in the valley since 2004.
 We have an elementary-age daughter that we are very involved in staying active with.
 I am currently employed in the training field at James Madison University where I have been for the past 13 years.
 I began learning about Village to Village at their Hope4Villages Consignment event and I fell in love with their mission of helping others become self-sufficient.
 God has blessed me with the desire to serve and I’m a very active member of our church, my daughter's school, and as a board member of Village to Village.
 It is an honor to serve with this board to help people locally and abroad by living simply so others can simply live.